 compiz: The compositing window manager of the Unity7 desktop.
 I've implemented new features, such as shadows for shaped windows,

 effects and features for Unity7 low graphics mode (this feature required changes

 in both Compiz and Unity), I've fixed some existing visual effects from plugins (eg: 3D windows),

-ui tools: I've also contributed to desktop applications such as configuration tools for compiz plugins, and the Unity 7 desktop.
+ui tools: I've also contributed to desktop applications such as configuration tools for Compiz and the Unity 7 desktop.

-embedded: During my very first months at Canonical, the nux-based official Ubuntu desktop
+early ubuntu phone: During my very first months at Canonical the nux-based Ubuntu desktop

 Unity 7 had a plugin option in ccsm called "Low Graphics Mode" since a long time ago, but we needed an improved system wide Low Graphics Mode that would